dagger/dagger/docs/extension_runtime_protocol.md

-# Runtime Protocol
+# Extension Runtime Protocol

-A Runtime is the bridge between the Dagger GraphQL server and executable programs implementing an extension.
+An Extension Runtime is the bridge between the Dagger GraphQL server and executable programs implementing an extension.
 On a high-level, it is responsible for:

 1. Receiving input from the Dagger server intended for resolving a single field in a GraphQL query.
 1. Based on that input, executing code that implements the resolver for that field.